 1. Your bot location (or any application that generates transactions) It is important that your bot is close and has low latency to the Relay network.
 Users that are using the Gateway-API (even if the Gateway is locally installed with no latency) should measure their latency to the Relay network.
 Users using the Cloud-API, should measure their latency to the Cloud-API.

 3. Shared Private Link to China The BDN offers users with Enterprise plans access to a dedicated shared Private Link to China.
 The Private Link improves the issue of performance consistency over public links and reduces the latency of sending and receiving data from China.
-This is critical for DeFi traders, as many mining pools have nodes located in China.
+This is critical for DeFi traders, as many mining pools have nodes located in China (before POS).
 Private link is activated automatically for Enterprise plans.

 4. Private Relays Enterprise Elite users and above can now utilize Private Relays, which can significantly improve latency in regions that have high latencies to the BDN's Public Relays.
 See Private Relays - Get Closer to the BDN for more information.